 This global competition is open to startups in the digital and fintech sectors.
 One winner per region is chosen to take part in the grand final, where $100,000 is given to the winner.
 There are also occasional mini-funding competitions that you can enter too.

-Finimpact aims to offer reliable and straightforward ways for both existing small business owners and potential entrepreneurs to obtain the necessary capital by gathering verified and reviewed funding options in one convenient location.
+Finimpact aims to offer reliable and straightforward ways for both existing small business owners and potential entrepreneurs to obtain the necessary capital by gathering verified and reviewed startup funding options in one convenient location.
 Finimpact provides up to $10`000 in grants.
 Alongside this goal, Finimpact offers a wide range of informative articles on small business strategies to help ordinary individuals develop the skills to utilize financial resources to their benefit.

 In summary: getting a grant doesn’t have to be hard